China lowers 2017 economic growth target to 6.5%

 BEIJING, March 5, Kyodo

-China said Sunday it has set its growth target for 2017 at around 6.5 percent, or higher if possible in practice, down from a range of 6.5 percent to 7 percent in the previous year, as it prioritizes reducing financial risks arising from loose credit.
+China said Sunday it has set its growth target for 2017 at around 6.5 percent, "or higher if possible," down from a range of 6.5 percent to 7 percent in the previous year, as it prioritizes reducing financial risks arising from loose credit.

-Last year, China's gross domestic product grew 6.7 percent from a year earlier, marking the weakest annual expansion in 26 years.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.